kubedb/docs/docs/guides/postgres/scaling/vertical-scaling/in-place/index.md

 ## In-Place CPU scaling (no restart, no failover)

-In order to update the resources in place, create a `PostgresOpsRequest` with `spec.mode: InPlace`.
+In order to update the resources in place, create a `PostgresOpsRequest` with `spec.verticalScaling.mode: InPlace`.
 Below is the YAML we are going to apply; it raises the CPU request and limit to `1` and keeps memory at `1Gi`.

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1